hwangtamu/userstudy/Design.md

 #### Conversion from Age to DoB (Optional)
-Since the data is used in pairwise comparisons across datasets, if two records are similar and are likely to be from the same person, the Dob in the pair of records should also be similar.
+Since the data is used in pairwise comparisons across datasets, if two records are similar and are likely to be from the same person, the DoB in the pair of records should also be similar.

 Strategy: Use a hash function that maps the other information to a date:
 ```python